kylejtobin/sda-rules-mdc/README.md

 ## What You Get

-Eight focused rules that teach Cursor (and you) how to write models that model:
+Six focused rules that teach Cursor (and you) how to write models that model:

 ### Core Rules (Always Active)
-- **[`000-sda-core.mdc`](.cursor/rules/000-sda-core.mdc)** - The philosophy.
-Constructive types over assertions.
-Models contain business logic.
+- **[`000-sda-core.mdc`](.cursor/rules/000-sda-core.mdc)** - The complete philosophy.
+Domain modeling identity, constructive proof, complexity budget, and zero tolerance policies.
-- **[`001-anti-patterns.mdc`](.cursor/rules/001-anti-patterns.mdc)** - What NOT to do.
-Zero tolerance for isinstance(), hasattr(), if/elif chains.
-- **[`010-type-dispatch.mdc`](.cursor/rules/010-type-dispatch.mdc)** - Discriminated unions kill all conditionals.
-The pattern that changes everything.
+- **[`010-type-dispatch.mdc`](.cursor/rules/010-type-dispatch.mdc)** - Discriminated unions and smart enums with concrete code examples.
+The pattern that eliminates conditionals.

 ### Implementation Rules (Context-Aware)
 - **[`020-domain-modeling.mdc`](.cursor/rules/020-domain-modeling.mdc)** - Rich types with Pydantic.
-When to use @computed_field.
-State machines in models.
-- **[`030-boundaries.mdc`](.cursor/rules/030-boundaries.mdc)** - Dealing with the messy outside world.
-Pure extraction functions.
-TypeAdapter patterns.
-- **[`040-services.mdc`](.cursor/rules/040-services.mdc)** - Services orchestrate, models decide.
-Stateless patterns.
-Dependency injection.
+Computed fields, immutable transitions, intelligent models.
+- **[`030-protocol-services-boundary.mdc`](.cursor/rules/030-protocol-services-boundary.mdc)** - Complete PSB module architecture.
+Ownership-first boundaries, service rules, validation checklists.
+- **[`040-testing.mdc`](.cursor/rules/040-testing.mdc)** - Test domain intelligence, not plumbing.
+Focus on decisions, not tools.
 - **[`050-python-standards.mdc`](.cursor/rules/050-python-standards.mdc)** - Type safety with zero tolerance.
 Modern Python 3.13+.
-Package management with uv.
-- **[`060-testing.mdc`](.cursor/rules/060-testing.mdc)** - Test domain intelligence, not plumbing.
-Real models over mocks.
+Tooling enforcement.

 ### Why This Structure?

 Cursor's context window isn't infinite.
 Loading every rule for every file is like bringing an entire library to look up one fact.
-This modular design means:
+This consolidated design means:
-- Working on validation?
-Only validation patterns load
-- Refactoring conditionals?
-Only elimination strategies activate
-- Core principles always there, specifics when needed
+- **Core philosophy** always active - domain modeling identity and zero tolerance policies
+- **Type dispatch patterns** with concrete examples when working with conditionals and enums
+- **Context-aware rules** load only when relevant to your current work
+- **Maximum precision** with minimal cognitive overhead
 - More room for your actual code in the context

 It's the difference between a focused assistant and one that's read too much and can't shut up about it.